 The Manifesto Project Dataset was originally created by the Manifesto Research Group (MRG) in the late 1970s and the 1980s.
 The work was continued under the name Comparative Manifestos Project (CMP) at the WZB Berlin Social Science Center in the 1990s and 2000s.
-Since 2009 the dataset is updated, improved and extended by the project Manifesto Research on Political Representation (MARPOR) funded by the German Research Foundation (DFG) and is still located at the WZB Berlin Social Science Center.
+Since 2009 the Manifesto Research on Political Representation (MARPOR) project updates and extends the dataset.
+It is funded by the German Research Foundation (DFG) and is still located at the WZB Berlin Social Science Center.

-Please check our website for the newest version and more precise information about the coding procedure (coding instructions):
+Please check our website for the latest version of the dataset and detailed information about the coding procedure (coding instructions):